 LENGTH: 80 miles

-LOCAL STOPS: Be sure to stop in Afton to see the world’s largest elkhorn arch.
-Then head to the nearby Periodic Springs for a hike featuring one of only three springs in the world with a flow that starts and stops on a predictable intervals.
+Stop by the Pop Shop for a cold drink and some road snacks, then head to the nearby Periodic Springs for a hike featuring one of only three springs in the world with a flow that starts and stops at predictable intervals.